Markus Sittikus Hall – Hohenems

 Seating nearly 300 people, the Markus Sittikus Hall constitutes a »dreamlike venue for chamber music« (Heinrich Schiff) and lieder recitals.
 Arousing admiration among artists and critics with its superb acoustics and furnishing, the hall also provides exhibition rooms on the first floor, an ample forecourt with a great view of the Schlossberg and a straggly garden which comprises a natural open air theatre and represents the last untilled piece of the former comital parks.

 In the past years, numerous renowned artists and labels have chosen the Markus Sittikus Hall as their favoured location for CD recordings.
+The hall can also be rented for cultural events like concerts or lectures.

 Thanks to its excellent acoustics, soundproofness, as well as equally good accessibility and availability, the hall is praised as an ideal recording venue.
 For detailed information and non-committal offers, please be in touch with the Schubertiade Office: +43 5576 72091 or firstname.lastname@example.org